 It might be possible to combine a number of related predictor variables into a single index that represents some overall level of a factor.
 This might be done subjectively based on the perceived importance of the contribution of a number of factors.
-For example, the Hamilton Rating Scale for Depression combines information about 22 characteristics (eg feelings of guilt, agitation) into an overall depression scale (Hamilton, 1960).
-The weight assigned to each factor might be subjectively assigned although, if possible, they should be based on evidence from previous research.
+For example, an index representing the level of hygiene in stalls for dairy cows might be created as a linear combination of scores for factors such as quantity of bedding present, wetness of the bedding, amount of manure present and amount of fecal soiling of the udder and flanks of the cows.
+The weights assigned to each factor might be subjectively assigned although, if possible, they should be based on evidence from previous research.
 Alternatively, data on a number of factors can be combined in an objective manner if procedures to do so exist.
-For example, data on fan capacity, size and shape of air inlets, and room size might be used to compute the number of air changes per hour in a hospital room.
+For example, data on fan capacity, size and shape of air inlets and barn size might be used to compute the number of air changes per hour in a swine barn.
 This might then be expressed as the proportion of a recommended ventilation level.
 One drawback to the creation of indices is that it precludes the evaluation of the effects of individual factors which were used to create the index (see discussion of suppressor variables in Section 13.11.8).

-In a situation in which data on a number of related predictors have been recorded, and it is reasonable to assume that the individual predictors are all reflective of some underlying but unmeasured characteristic (also called a latent variable), those items may be combined into an index (or scale).
+In a situation in which data on a number of related predictors have been recorded, and it is reasonable to assume that the individual predictors are all reflective of some underlying, but unmeasured, characteristic (also called a latent variable) those items may be combined into an index (or scale).
 Cronbach's alpha may be used to evaluate the internal consistency of the scale (ie evaluate how well each predictor correlates with the scale).
-The scale is simply the sum, or average, of the values of the individual predictors (called items), so these must be standardised if they are not measured on the same scale.
+The scale is simply the sum, or average, of the values of the individual predictors (called items) so these must be standardised if they are not measured on the same scale.
 Cronbach's alpha (also called a reliability coefficient) is the square of the correlation between the scale and the underlying characteristic.
-Suggested guidelines for the interpretation of Cronbach's alpha are: <0.60 unacceptable, 0.60-0.65 undesirable, 0.66-0.70 minimally acceptable, 0.71-0.80 respectable, 0.81-0.90 very good, and >0.90 consider shortening the scale by reducing the number of items (Dukes, 2007).
+Suggested guidelines for the interpretation of the Cronbach's alpha are: <0.60 unacceptable, 0.60-0.65 undesirable, 0.66-0.70 minimally acceptable, 0.71-0.80 respectable, 0.81-0.90 very good, and > 0.90 consider shortening the scale by reducing the number of items (Dukes, 2007).

 In addition to looking at Cronbach's alpha, it is useful to evaluate the correlations between each item and the scale (or a scale generated without the item of interest) and with other items in the scale.
 This will identify items which do not fit well in the scale.
-Example 15.1 shows the use of Cronbach's alpha for the simple task of combining 3 measures of smoking into an overall measure of smoking during pregnancy.
-A more substantial example-the use of Cronbach's alpha to evaluate the reliability of scales measuring patient satisfaction with out-of-hours primary medical care-can be found in McKinley et al (1997).
+Example 15.1 shows the (unsuccessful) use of Cronbach's alpha for evaluating a scale to represent animal density in pig barns.
+Cronbach's alpha has also been used to demonstrate the internal consistency of a scale for dairy cow hygiene measures (Mounchili et al, 2004).